 One of the great things about winter is that it works as a natural pest preventer!
 This is especially true when it comes to those pesky mosquitoes.
 But what if it’s been a relatively mild winter, with less snow and less frost?
 If this is the case, Mother Nature will benefit the mosquitoes, and not eliminate them.
-Because of this, mosquito control is necessary in the winter.
-By taking action now, you are protecting your lawn and your loved ones from mosquitoes in the springtime.
+Because of this, mosquito control is necessary, even during the winter.
+By taking care of winter mosquito control, you are protecting your lawn and your loved ones from mosquitoes in the springtime.
 Here’s how…

 The Mosquito Life Cycle

 When the temperatures begin to drop, female mosquitoes will look to deposit their eggs to overwinter until spring.
 Once deposited, the eggs enter diapause so they can survive the cold and come to life (from larvae, to pupae, to adult) during the warmer months.
 If action isn’t taken now, these overwintering eggs will eventually wreak havoc on your lawn and your loved ones in the spring, summer, and fall.

 What’s The Weather Got To Do With It?